 We took our wilderness medicine consulting a step further by offering training and consulting for lodges and outfitters to ensure their clients, guides and staff had an up-to-date, reasonable and realistic Emergency Action Plan in place as well as the appropriate first aid kits and training to support the environment they operate in.

-Again, as fellow guides and sportsmen and sportswomen, we understand the working environment you operate and play in.
+Again, as fellow guides, sportsmen and sportswomen, we understand the working environment you operate and play in.
 As medical professionals and educators, we understand what you need to be prepared for an emergency, illness or injury in the field.